fedora-infra/python-fedora/doc/service.rst

             as_format="json", accept_format="text/javascript")

-That means that the controller method will use the ``json`` template (uses TurboJson to marshall the returned data to json) to return data of type ``text/javascript`` when either of these conditions is met:  a query param of ``tg_format=json`` or an ``Accept: text/javascript`` header is sent.
+That means that the controller method will use the ``json`` template (uses TurboJson to marshall the returned data to JSON) to return data of type ``text/javascript`` when either of these conditions is met:  a query param of ``tg_format=json`` or an ``Accept: text/javascript`` header is sent.

-BaseClient_ in python-fedora 0.1.x and 0.2.x use the query parameter method of selecting json output.
+BaseClient_ in python-fedora 0.1.x and 0.2.x use the query parameter method of selecting JSON output.
 BaseClient_ 0.2.99.6 and 0.3.x use both the header method and the query parameter since the argument was made that the header method is friendlier to other web frameworks.
 0.4 intends to use the header alone.
 If you use ``allow_json=True`` this change shouldn't matter.
 If you